IN-PERSON and LIVE ONLINE CLASSES

 View your options below.

-Register by MAY 26, 2024 for classes in the SUMMER I session.
+Register by JANUARY 5, 2025 for classes in the WINTER I Session.

 Japanese 1